Skip to content

 Work Permits for Foreign Employees

 Hiring foreign staff requires a labour permit from the Ministry of Labour.
-The employer sponsors the work visa.
 Processing is handled through the Royal Oman Police (ROP).
+Read our complete work visa guide →

-Working Hours
+Working Hours & Leave

 Oman Free Zones for Foreign Investors

-100% foreign ownership (same as mainland).
-Tax exemptions for up to 25 years.
-Zero customs duty on imports and re-exports.
-No minimum capital requirement.
-Full repatriation of profits and capital.
+Oman's free zones offer enhanced incentives: tax exemptions up to 25 years, zero customs duty on imports and re-exports, no minimum capital requirement, and full repatriation of profits and capital.

 Company Formation in Oman vs. Other GCC Countries